Ego depletion: Questions and alternative explanations

 Although self-control has traditionally been thought of as a limited resource that can be depleted, some researchers disagree with this model.
-While multiple studies provided support for the ego-depletion effect, there is currently no direct measure of ego depletion, and studies mainly observe it by measuring how long people persist at a second task after performing a self-control task (the depleting task).
+While multiple studies provided support for the ego-depletion effect, there is no direct measure of ego depletion, and studies mainly observe it by measuring how long people persist at a second task after performing a self-control task (the depleting task).
 Furthermore, researchers usually examine the average task performance rather than the longitudinal performance trajectory.
 Only a few studies are available where performance trajectories were modelled.
 In two studies there was no evidence that the ego-depletion group performed worse in the first trials of the second task.

 Many ego-depletion studies, however, have shown that mood is not relevant to the results.
 In fact, many of the earlier experiments have tested for the effects of mood and saw no effect of mood whatsoever.
 Furthermore, the study and measurement of ego depletion may be affected by the confounding effect of cognitive dissonance.
 Researchers have questioned whether subjects are truly experiencing ego depletion, or whether the individuals are merely experiencing cognitive dissonance in the psychological tasks.

 Process model

-In contrast to the original most known model of self-control, Michael Inzlicht and Brandon J. Schmeichel propose an alternative model of depletion, which they refer to as the process model.
+Michael Inzlicht and Brandon J. Schmeichel proposed an alternative account of depletion that they termed the process model.
 This process model holds that initial exertions of willpower lead an individual's motivation to shift away from control, and towards gratification.
 As a part of this process, one's attention shifts away from cues that signal the need for control, and towards cues that signal indulgence.
 Inzlicht and Schmeichel argue that the process model provides a starting point for understanding self-control and that more research examining these cognitive, motivational, and affective influences on self-control is needed.
 A 2020 pre-registered study (686 participants) by Inzlicht and colleagues provided some evidence for this model.
 They fitted computational models of decision making to show that when depleted, the decision boundary parameter was reduced, suggesting that people disengage and become less interested in exerting further effort.
 Furthermore, they showed that depletion did not impair inhibitory control.